OctopusDeploy/blog/blog/2023-02/definitions-of-lead-time/index.md

 Software delivery represents a constraint to most organizations as technology is such a key competitive advantage.
 However, this isn't a granular enough identification to make improvements.
 You need to look at your software delivery value stream and make improvements where they increase the flow of work in the system.
 :::

-The Theory of Constraints, created by Eli Goldratt, tells us there's only one constraint in a system.
+The Theory of Constraints, created by Eli Goldratt, tells us there's always at least one constraint in a system.
 Optimizing anywhere other than the constraint will fail to improve the performance of the whole system.

 Cycle times and other part-system timers help you work out where optimization is likely to reduce the overall lead time, so you can use cycle times and lead times together to assess the improvement.